Does Low THD Always Mean Better Inverter Efficiency?

 The Hidden Connection to Surge Handling

 Choosing the right inverter requires a holistic approach.
-Instead of focusing on a single metric, use this checklist to guide your evaluation.
+Instead of focusing on a single metric, use this decision table to weigh parameters based on your specific needs.

 Disclaimer: The information provided here is for educational purposes only and does not constitute financial or investment advice.
 Always consult with a qualified professional before making decisions about your energy system.